anilmainali/Java/README.md

 ## Step 2 : Set Environmental Variables
 Inorder to Set Environmental Variables, you can navigate to <a href="http://softwaretestingcafe.com/how-to-set-the-path-and-environment-variables-in-windows-7/?preview=true"> Anil Mainali's Blog Post.</a> where you can follow the step by step tutorial on how to Set Environmental Variables on your Windows 7.

-- Download Eclipse to use as an Integrated Development Environment (IDE)
+## Step 3 : Download Eclipse to use as an Integrated Development Environment (IDE)
+For this tutorial we are going to Download and install Eclipse IDE.For the complete step by step tutorial navigate to <a href="http://softwaretestingcafe.com/how-to-download-eclipse-neon-on-windows-7/"> Anil Mainali's Blog Post.